Asian Americans: Race-based violence

 Asian Americans have been the targets of violence based on their race and or ethnicity.
 This violence includes, but is not limited to, such events as the Rock Springs massacre, Watsonville Riots, Bellingham Riots in 1916 against South Asians, attacks upon Japanese Americans following the attack on Pearl Harbor, and Korean American businesses targeted during the 1992 Los Angeles riots.
 Attacks on Chinese in the American frontier were common.
 This included the slaughter of forty to sixty Chinese miners by Paiute Indians in 1866, during the Snake War, the Los Angeles Chinese massacre of 1871, and an attack on Chinese miners at the Chinese Massacre Cove by cowboys in 1887 which resulted in 31 deaths.
-In the late 1980s, assaults and other hate crimes were committed against South Asians in New Jersey by a group of Latinos who were known as the Dotbusters.
+In the late 1980s, assaults and other hate crimes were committed against South Asians in New Jersey by a group of Latinos known as the Dotbusters.
 In the late 1990s, the lone death that occurred during the Los Angeles Jewish Community Center shooting by a white supremacist was a Filipino postal worker.
-On July 17, 1989, Patrick Edward Purdy, a drifter and former resident of Stockton, California, wen and opened fire on Cleveland Elementary School students in the playground who were mainly of southeast Asian descent.
+On July 17, 1989, Patrick Edward Purdy, a drifter and former resident of Stockton, California, opened fire on Cleveland Elementary School students in the playground who were mainly of southeast Asian descent.
 Within minutes, he fired dozens of rounds, although reports ranged.
 He was armed with two pistols and an AK-47 with a bayonet killing five students and shooting at least 37 others.
 After the shooting spree Purdy killed himself.

 Even when it did not manifest as violence, contempt against Asian Americans was reflected in aspects of popular culture such as the playground chant "Chinese, Japanese, dirty knees".

 After the September 11 attacks, Sikh Americans were targeted, becoming the victims of numerous hate crimes, including murder.
 Other Asian Americans have also been the victims of race-based violence in Brooklyn, Philadelphia, San Francisco, and Bloomington, Indiana.
 Furthermore, it has been reported that young Asian Americans are more likely to be the targets of violence than their peers.
 In 2017, racist graffiti and other property damage was done to a community center in Stockton's Little Manila.
 Racism and discrimination still persist against Asian Americans, occurring not only against recent immigrants but also against well-educated and highly trained professionals.